 What is an initial status conference?
 Is it a hearing?
 How long does it last?
 Initial status conferences, or ISCs, are the first of many steps in a divorce, and it’s not as daunting as the name seems.
 In this post, we’ll answer some of the most common questions we get about ISC’s, including what a case management order is and what can be the result of an ISC.

-What Should I Know About A Colorado Initial Status Conference?
+What is an Initial Status Conference?

-Need More Help?
+Need Legal Help?

 IMPORTANT DISCLAIMER: This blog post does not create an attorney-client relationship.
 It’s a blog post and not legal advice.
 Each case is different, and this post is meant for generalized knowledge, only.
 If you haven’t signed an engagement letter (or even received an engagement letter) AND issued some form of payment (peanuts do not count), then no attorney-client relationship exists.
 Nevertheless, we will do our best to ensure your confidentiality should you choose to contact us privately, but do not post about your case in the comments here (because reaching out for help with your case should be confidential, damn it).

 If you have done both of the things mentioned earlier–signed a letter and paid us–then, and only then, you might be a client.
 But merely chatting with us online does not a client make.
-Suffice it to say, if you aren’t absolutely certain about whether or not an attorney-client relationship exists between yourself and Nicol Gersch Petterson, you should probably ask for some clarity.
+Suffice it to say, if you aren’t absolutely certain about whether or not an attorney-client relationship exists between yourself and the Colorado Lawyer Team, you should probably ask for some clarity.
 Until then, we’ll keep your secrets but we don’t formally represent you… YET.